MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

         - You should see the following text in the output window `Hello quantum world!`

 > [!NOTE]
-> * A Quantum VS Code workspace can only have a single root folder.
+> * > * Workspaces with multiple root folders are not currently supported by the Visual Studio Code extension.
+If you have multiple projects within one VS Code workspace, all projects need to be contained within the same root folder.

 ## Develop with C#, using the `dotnet` command-line tool